Last updated on June 11th, 2021

 - Inoculate labeled empty petri dish with specified mL (0.1 or 1.0 mL) of diluted specimen

-Note: for the detail description regarding use of pipette, inoculation of sample, dilution technique etc, follow the reference 1.
+Note: for the detailed description regarding use of pipette, inoculation of sample, dilution technique etc, follow the reference 1.

 Pouring the molten agar and incubation